annshita/Alzheimer-Stage-Prediction/README.md

 1. **Data Preparation:**

    * Loaded and preprocessed MRI slices.
-   * Data augmentation techniques applied to improve generalization.
+   * Resized images according to the requirement of tghe given models.

 2. **Model Training:**